stappersg/vBook/src/reference/vSL/stages.md

 # vSL stages and SMTP states

-vSMTP can interact with the messaging transaction at multiple levels.
-These are related to the states defined in the SMTP protocol.
+vSMTP interacts with the messaging transaction at all states defined in the SMTP protocol.

-At each step vSL updates a global context containing transaction and mail data.
+At each step, vSL updates a global context containing transaction and mail data.

 ## vSMTP stages

-Here is a list of available stages in order of evaluation.
+Available stages in order of evaluation:

 | Stage   | SMTP state                 | Context available               |
 | :------ | :------------------------- | :------------------------------ |